The term “alpha male” has gotten a bad rap in recent years.

 This doesn’t mean that being in a position of leadership or followership automatically makes you an alpha or beta male.
-Rather, beta males tend to be reactive to the world around them whereas alphas are proactive in creating the life they desire.
+Instead, beta males tend to be reactive to the world around them, whereas alphas are proactive in creating the life they desire.

-Beta males have no vision, no values, no purpose, and no opinions of their own.
-They simply go with the flow, do what they’re told, and blindly accept what others say.
+Beta males have no vision, values, purpose, or opinions of their own.
+They go with the flow, do what they’re told, and blindly accept what others say.

-They don’t value or love themselves enough to take a stand for their own life and bravely charge forward toward the life they desire.
-They lack self-esteem, confidence, and integrity and, because they lack a strong sense of self-worth, will bend over backwards to make others like them and feel “good enough.”
+They don’t value or love themselves enough to take a stand for their own lives and bravely charge forward toward the life they desire.
+They lack self-esteem, confidence, and integrity and, because they lack a strong sense of self-worth, will bend backward to make others like them and feel “good enough.”

 And you don’t need to look far to see where these patterns and behaviors lead.

-Alpha vs. Beta Males: Why You MUST Develop Alpha Male Traits to Live Your Best Life
+Why You MUST Develop Alpha Male Traits to Live Your Best Life?

 Not because it will help you get more money, have more sex, or be respected by others.
 But because a life lived as a beta male is what Thoreau called, “A life of quiet desperation.”